 For most of us, a significant chunk of our gross income goes toward paying federal, state, and local income tax.
 Taxes alone take a double-digit bite out of just about everyone’s gross income.
 That leaves homebuyers with less ‘extra’ money than their DTI ratios might make it seem.

-On top of that, homebuyers still have to eat.
-And pay the electric bill.
-And occasionally purchase new shoes.
-Or fly home for the holidays.
-Or pay for braces or cello lessons for their kids.
+On top of that, homebuyers still have to eat, pay the electric bill, occasionally purchase new shoes, fly home for the holidays, or pay for braces and cello lessons for their kids.
 Just how tight your budget can be before you are uncomfortable varies from person to person.
 But it’s important to decide for yourself how much you’re willing to spend and what sort of financial sacrifices you’re willing to make to be a homeowner.

 Lenders Determine How Much You Can Borrow, But Only You Can Determine How Much You *Should* Spend on Your Home

 Homeowners who take on too much debt risk years of unhappiness and potential foreclosure.
-Letting your mortgage lender determine exactly how much home you can afford is a little like letting a room full of hungry teenaged boys decide how much pizza to order.
-Of course, mortgage lenders use slightly more sophisticated models for determining how much you can afford to borrow than teenagers putting together a pizza order.
-But If you aren’t careful, it’s easy to wind up with more than you need, and a larger bill than you really wanted to pay.
+Letting your mortgage lender determine exactly how much home you can afford is a little like letting a room full of hungry teenagers decide how much pizza to order.
+Of course, mortgage lenders use slightly more sophisticated models for determining how much you can afford to borrow, but if you aren’t careful, it’s easy to wind up with more than you need, and a larger bill than you really wanted to pay.

 Getting pre-approved for a mortgage when you begin looking for a home in earnest is smart.
 But the pre-approval amount is just one part of determining your target home price.
 Taking some time early in your home buying journey to create your own budget can save you years of misery and potential financial trouble down the road, especially given the variability of the current conditions and concerns around steady income.
 It’s important to think through this decision carefully.
 While only you can know what you’re comfortable spending, we’ve got experts on standby to help guide you if you need it.